 Please use condoms and help decrease the mini van population.

 Im in your same situation and I decided to evenuatally piece together a Lovell/Koni set up so it firms up the ride but not too much for DD then at the track you can adjust to stiffen the shocks up if you so desire.

 04 QSM A4

-Svede, Pro-products 80mm tb, BP catch can, Pacesetters/catless, Magnaflow, Konis, Lovell springs, DSS single piece, Gforce1320 yoke, Tune
+Svede, Fast 90, NW 90, BP catch can, Pacesetters/catless, Magnaflow, Konis, Lovell springs, DSS single piece, Gforce1320 yoke, Tune

 Yeah i hear ya.
 The problem is by the time you piece together the lovells and konis. paired with poly strut mounts you are already spending more then a complete coilover setup. doesnt make sense in my eyes.
 Would getting the BC coilover kit solve all my problems? since that would be like buying the strut mounts, springs, and struts/shocks? im confused. lol

 ok i think i am going with the kyb struts, over to kollar for the RR and Strut Mount bushings, and possibly eibach's 1" front .8" rear springs. gonna have to start buying little by little.
 Poly bushings are first